kermanx/simple_ts/README.md

 # simple_ts

-\[WIP\] The simple way to resolve/infer TypeScript types.
+The simple way to resolve/infer TypeScript types.
 Written in Rust.

+> [!NOTE]
+>
+> This project already implemented the key features but it is far from usable.
+See [Status](#status).

 ### Why?